FocusImpact of group affiliation on self-identification

 Synopsis“Social identity” is defined as the part of one’s self-concept that’s based on affiliations with social groups.
 Social Identity Theory looks at such group qualities as status, permeability, and stability to understand their impact on social identity.
 The theory differentiates between interpersonal relationships (involving a few people) and intergroup behavior (involving clusters of interpersonal relationships), and it argues that individual behavior and sensibilities can be significantly affected by different levels of affiliation and engagement.
 Major subdiscourses include:

-- Implicit Bias (Unconscious Bias; Implicit Stereotype) – nonconcious acts of attributing particular characteristics or habits to members of an identifiable group (distinguished, e.g., according to sex, gender, race, nationality, accent, class, etc.), typically associated with ascribing negative judgments
+- Implicit Bias (Implicit Stereotype; Implicit Theory; Unconscious Bias) – nonconcious acts of attributing particular characteristics or habits to members of an identifiable group (distinguished, e.g., according to sex, gender, race, nationality, accent, class, etc.), typically associated with ascribing negative judgments

 - Internalized Oppression – occurs when a member of an oppressed group takes on oppressors’ biased attitudes toward that group